swifthand/turn-again-reporter/README.md

 Minitest::Reporters.use!(
   Minitest::Reporters::TurnAgainReporter.new(
-    color: true, hours: true, indent: 2
+    hours: true, indent: 2, skip_color: :yellow
   ))
 ```

 ## Demonstration tests

 Rake test tasks exist for demonstrating the output of this gem.
+Current tasks are:

+- `rake pass-format`
+- `rake fail-format`
+- `rake error-format`
+- `rake skip-format`
+- `rake crazy-colors`
+- `rake indent-option`
+- `rake hours-option`

-The usual `rake test` task will simply run all of the demonstration files.
+The usual `rake test` task will simply run all of the demonstration files together.
+This is not particularly useful.
 Because this necessarily includes purposeful errors and failures, will fail.
 Please do not file any issues related to these intended failures.
-More granularly, there are tasks with the names `pass-format`, `fail-format`, `error-format` and `skip-format` which demonstrate their respective formatting.
+Furthermore, because individual demonstration tests set different configuration settings for the whole suite, subsequent runs may have different formatting depending on which demonstration gets run first (as its settings take precendent).

 ## Installation